bocoup/PMC-Webpack-Workshop/slides/content/00-core/00-class-introduction/content/00-intro.md

 # webpack workshop
 ## How does one pack the web?

-Illustration Thoughts: Someone trying to pack a www "globe" into a small box for shipping with some pictures, books and stuff

-???

 Welcome to the class!
 Today we are going to learn about webpack, but before we get started, let's handle some introductions and share some important information.